-Tamilnadu Jai Bharath Mills Limited
+Tamilnadu Jai Bharath Mills Ltd.

-We have audited the accompanying financial statements of Tamilnadu Jai Bharath MillsLimited which comprise the Balance Sheet as at March 31 2017 and the Statement ofProfit and Loss and Cash Flow Statement for the year then ended and a summary ofsignificant accounting policies and other explanatory information.
+We have audited the accompanying Ind AS financial statements of M/s.
+Tamilnadu JaiBharath Mills Limited ("the Company") which comprises theBalance Sheet as at March 31 2020 the Statement of Profit and Loss (including OtherComprehensive Income) Statement of Changes in Equity and statement of cash flows for theyear then ended and notes to the financial statements including a summary of significantaccounting policies and other explanatory information.

 Emphasis of Matter: